uw-dims/dims-dashboard/docs/source/using.rst

 This section will introduce basic usage of the DIMS Dashboard.

-Currently this section contains a demo runthrough with commentary.
-The following sub-sections will go through the:
+Currently this section contains a demo of the dashboard with commentary.
+The following sub-sections will go through:

 #.
 Mitigation Scenario
 #.
 System health